pepf/shiny-stones-expo/README.md

 ## Todo
-- Figure out smooth animations in react-native.
-I suspect react-spring might not work.
-Reanimated might work, but might be complicated because of the dynamic animations
 - Scoring (incl combo bonusses)
 - More gameplay elements, e.g. level with time limit, level with limited amount of moves or level where user needs to reach a certain score.
 - Graphical improvements are done, uses dynamically generated environment maps to provide nice lightning.
 Improvements can be done by having some levels have different lightning or color schemes compared to others.